pradhanpuja/pradhan-demo/README.md

 # pradhan-demo
-This is my first git repository
+This is my first git repository.
+Author - Pradhan puja